Showing posts with label paw‑approved reads. Show all posts

 In short:

 The library is calm.
-Mostly calm.
-Calm with a faint whiff of toner and destiny.
+Deliciously calm.
+Calm with a faint whiff of toner that's been perfumed with frangipani, triumph, and self‑satisfaction.

 Probably.